CESNET/eduroam-icinga/doc/tests.md

 The first parameter specifies the realm for which compromised users are retrieved.
 The second parameter specifies minimal time difference between time needed to travel from first visited insitution to second at specified speed (set to 100 km/h) and the time actually reached.
 It is set to 60 seconds.

+### assign rule

+This service is assigned to every first server (or the only one) which is set as monitoring server in our evidence for one or more realms.

+### definition

+This service is defined in [static_config.conf](https://github.com/CESNET/eduroam-icinga/blob/master/doc/example_config/fileshipper/static_config.conf#L59).

 ### notifications